-Dr Peter Maber is a Senior Lecturer in English and Director of Semester Programmes at New College of the Humanities (NCH).
+Dr Peter Maber is a Senior Lecturer in English and Lead on Academic Engagement at New College of the Humanities (NCH).
 He has degrees from the University of Cambridge in English and American Literature and completed his PhD on the poetry of John Berryman under Professor Anne Barton at Trinity College, Cambridge.
-His teaching specialities include Shakespeare, 19th- and 20th-century poetry in English, American literature, Postcolonial literature, word and image studies, modern art, and music.
+His teaching specialities include Shakespeare, 19th- and 20th-century poetry in English, American literature, Postcolonial literatures, word and image studies, modern art, and music.

 He has taught English and American Literature at the University of Cambridge.
-He is also a composer and a pianist.
+He is also a pianist, a lutenist, and a composer.

 PhD, University of Cambridge (2005)